Overdose Prevention

 • Evaluate and support: Keep giving breaths.
 Give another dose every three minutes until breathing normally.

-Naloxone kits are available on campus with the automated external defibrillator (AED) kits and in student housing buildings.
+Naloxone kits are available on campus with the automated external defibrillator (AED) kits.
+See campus maps for locations.

 The Good Samaritan Drug Overdose Act protects people who call 911 about overdoses.